 By far our favorite however is…

 WordPress offers a variety of plugins to help integrate MailChimp easily.
-Our themes use MailChimp for WordPress with custom styles for each theme but there are lots of valid options out there.
+One popular plugin is MailChimp for WordPress.
 Or you can build your form styles in MailChimp and embed using a Text widget.

 There are lots of valid MailChimp alternatives if you’re not sold on them.
 Check out this article for more info.